zyriab/npm-dap.nvim/README.md

 # npm-debug.nvim
-Run your NPM scripts from the debugger dialog
+Run your npm scripts from the debugger dialog